• OVERVIEW •

 —Associated tunings: proximities of shape, concept, context, etc…

-- Open Dsus: the world-famous DADGAD is close by
+- Open Dsus: the world-renowned DADGAD is close by

 - Albert Collins: another tight-wound F, this time minor